SharpBlade/hello-world/README.md

 Implementation
 --------------

-For this example project, I am simplifying the usage of SharpBlade by including a static build of it from the latest commit of today (5th January 2014) which is SHA: 896c0a24861d650977785515fa1310d7f8f8a2af
+For this example project, I am simplifying the usage of SharpBlade by including a static build of it from the latest commit of today (5th January 2014) which is [896c0a24861d650977785515fa1310d7f8f8a2af][publishcommit]

 License
 -------